-Our breast reduction surgery patients from Pearland and Houston, TX and beyond are frequently seeking relief from physical symptoms caused by the excessive weight of large breasts.
+Our breast reduction patients in Pearland, Webster, and Houston, TX are frequently seeking relief from physical symptoms caused by the excessive weight of large breasts.
 Breast reduction usually can solve these problems as well as improve the size and shape of your breasts.
 Following breast reduction, your breasts will be more proportional to the rest of your body, and clothes will fit you better.

-You may be a good candidate for breast reduction at our practice in Houston and Webster if you have one or more of the following:
+You may be a good candidate for breast reduction if you have one or more of the following concerns:

 Breast reduction can be performed at any age, but plastic surgeons usually recommend waiting until breast development has stopped.
 Childbirth and breastfeeding may have significant and unpredictable effects on the size and shape of your breasts.
 Nevertheless, many women decide to undergo breast reduction before having children and feel that they can address any subsequent changes later.
 If you plan to breastfeed in the future, you should discuss this with your plastic surgeon.